wallarm/fast-example-rails/README.md

 Results of security tests will be here: https://us1.my.wallarm.com/testing/?status=all

-For full FAST documentation visit: https://docs.fast.wallarm.com
+For full FAST documentation, visit: https://docs.fast.wallarm.com